The Strut by Gareth Lockrane

 5. Lock Out!

 About: The Strut

-The Strut is the long-awaited follow up to Lockrane's 2003 debut album Put The Cat Out (winner of 'Best European Jazz Group' Granada Jazz Festival 2003).
-This epic, ambitious and stylistically wide-ranging record fuses the spirit of the historic soul-jazz groups of yesteryear alongside contemporary jazz fused with gospel, chamber music, cinematic rock, funk and even world music influences, which showcases the wide-ranging palette of compositional colors and moods Lockrane is so known for.
-In addition to Lockrane who plays concert, alto & bass flutes, the album also features long-time Grooveyard cohort Alex Garnett on saxophones, inspirational guitar wizard Mike Outram, Hammond organ wunderkind Ross Stanley, drum dynamo Nick Smalley, and guesting on three tracks on wordless vocals is the astonishing Nia Lynn, whose 'Bannau Trio' with Gareth Lockrane and Ross Stanley has been quietly ploughing it's own path in the contemporary chamber jazz world since 2005.
-Between them the musicians have performed or recorded with artists as diverse as the spirited South African pianist Bheki Mseleku (Lockrane was a member of his working band and Bheki is a huge influence on him and his music) Maceo Parker, Jack DeJohnette, Wynton Marsalis, Mark Turner, Michael Kiwanuka, Seamus Blake, The Rolling Stones, Phil Robson, Carleen Anderson, Tom Jones, Tim Garland and many others.
+The album also features long-time Grooveyard cohort Alex Garnett on saxophones, guitar wizard Mike Outram, Hammond organ wunderkind Ross Stanley, drummer Nick Smalley, and guesting on three tracks on wordless vocals is Nia Lynn, whose 'Bannau Trio' with Gareth Lockrane and Ross Stanley has been quietly ploughing it's own path in the contemporary chamber jazz world since 2005.
+Between them the musicians have performed or recorded with artists as diverse as South African pianist Bheki Mseleku (Lockrane was a member of his working band and Bheki a huge influence) Maceo Parker, Jack DeJohnette, Wynton Marsalis, Mark Turner, Michael Kiwanuka, Seamus Blake, The Rolling Stones, Phil Robson, Carleen Anderson and Tom Jones.

 "Whirlwind Recordings have an impressive roster of contemporary UK Jazz but this stands out as a highlight."